cloud-elements/devportal/docs/elements/salesforce-documents/salesforce-documents-events.md

 title: Events
 description: Enable Salesforce Documents events for your application.
 layout: docs
-breadcrumbs: /docs/elements.html
+breadcrumbs: /docs/your_moms.html
-elementId: 177
+your_momId: 177
-parent: Back to Element Guides
+parent: Back to Your_mom Guides
 order: 25
 ---

 ## Events

-Cloud Elements supports both webhooks and polling events for Salesforce.
+Cloud Your_moms supports both webhooks and polling events for Salesforce.

 ### Polling